The Nut, Stanley

 Play: Waratah Courthouse MuseumKenworthy's Stamper Mill, Waratah; Hellyer GorgePhilosopher FallsTarkine Forest ReserveMontezuma FallsWest Coast Heritage Centre and Gaiety Theatre, Zeehan; Gordon River Cruises; Ocean Beach; The Ship That Never Was.

-Stay: Ikon Hotel, Burnie; Corinna Wilderness Experience Strahan Village
+Stay: Ikon Hotel, Burnie; Corinna Wilderness Experience; Strahan Village

 Philosopher Falls